SSS/GNU system - Manual & Documentation

 This custom GNU + Linux setup lets you customize everything endlessly, inspires creativity and problem-solving, and gives you a great user experience.
 This is partly thanks to the REPL (Read Eval Print Loop) and Lisp programming languages.

-Installing and managing SSS is not meant for people new to GNU/Linux systems.
-You should already have some experience using them.
-Knowing Lisp dialects is also a big help.
+⚠️ Installing and managing SSS is not meant for people new to GNU/Linux systems.
+You should already have some experience with software development.
+Knowing Lisp dialects, or functional programming techniquest is also a big help and is something you will learn further.

 dall-e-3-thumb.png